 Idaho has five Indian Reservations within its borders: the Shosone-Bannock tribes in eastern Idaho; Shoshone-Paiute tribes on the Idaho-Nevada border; the Nez Perce tribe in north central Idaho; and the Coeur d'Alene and Kootenai tribes in the Panhandle.
 The U.S. Attorney's Office has significant responsibility to work with these tribal nations to promote and protect public safety in Indian Country.
 The office works hard to foster a respectful and harmonious relationship with the Tribes and tribal members.
 To this end, in 2011, U.S. Attorney Olson implemented her Indian Country Community Safety Strategy, Idaho’s first comprehensive strategy for promoting and protecting public safety in Indian Country.

 Preventing terrorist attacks remains the Department of Justice’s top priority.
 The U.S. Attorney’s Office has taken every step to ensure that Idahoans are protected from terrorists.
 The office has one AUSA dedicated to handling terrorism investigations and prosecutions.
 Several other AUSAs are trained and prepared to handle any terrorism prosecution, should the need arise.
-The office works closely with Idaho’s "Anti-Terrorism Advisory Councils (ATACs)" comprised of representatives from federal, state and local law enforcement agencies.
+The office leads Idaho’s "Anti-Terrorism Advisory Council (ATAC)" comprised of representatives from federal, state and local law enforcement and security agencies.
 The Idaho ATAC coordinates anti-terrorism initiatives, initiates training programs and facilitates information sharing.

 Ensuring that every American’s constitutional rights are protected is a top priority for U.S. Attorney Olson.
 The office works closely with federal, state and local law enforcement to investigate and prosecute hate crimes, official misconduct, damage to religious property, interference with access to reproductive health services, interference with housing rights and human trafficking.
 The newest federal civil rights law, the Matthew Shepard and James Byrd, Jr. Hate Crime Prevention Act, extends federal hate crime protections to victims of violence based on their sexual orientation, gender identity and disability.
 U.S. Attorney Olson has also focused efforts on identifying and investigating human trafficking cases through her human trafficking working group and community outreach efforts.